We're Changing Children's Lives Through Literacy

 By giving the gift of literacy today, you are empowering a child with reading and writing skills needed to succeed at school and beyond.

-We believe in literacy as the foundation of lifelong learning and education, people that cannot read or write experience difficulties in developing simple every day task such as read the label of a medicine bottle, fill in a job application or understand a traffic sign, so when we help someone to acquire literacy skills, we empowering them to afford better opportunities in life and breaking the poverty cycle.
+At the World Literacy Foundation, we believe in literacy as the foundation of lifelong learning and education.
+People who cannot read or write experience difficulties with simple everyday tasks such as reading the label of a medicine bottle, filling in a job application or understanding a traffic sign.
+When we help someone to acquire literacy skills, we are empowering them to access to better opportunities in life to break the poverty cycle.

 The World Literacy Foundation is on a mission to ensure that every child regardless of geographic location has the opportunity to acquire literacy skills and books to reach their full potential.
 Will you join us?